 - a breach of the requirement for a secured party to give notice to an individual grantor in relation to the addition, amendment or removal of information from the PPS Register (s 157(4) of the PPS Act), or

-- an unauthorised search of the PPS Register, or use of the personal information obtained as a result (s 173(2) of the PPS Act).
+- an unauthorised search of the PPS Register, or unauthorised use of personal information obtained from a search of the PPS Register (s 173(2) of the PPS Act).

 The above may be the subject of a complaint by an individual under s 36, and an investigation by the Office of the Australian Information Commissioner under s 40 of the Privacy Act.
 The 'interference with privacy' provisions cover any entity or individual whether or not they are otherwise subject to the Privacy Act.